Risk Management

 Protection of Personal Information

-Asahi Kasei Group is committed to the proper handling of personal information we obtain and use, in accordance with the Asahi Kasei Group Regulation for Management of Personal Information.
+The Asahi Kasei Group is committed to the proper handling of personal information as we are aware of the serious responsibility to properly manage personal information we obtain and use, and we have formulated regulations for handling personal information at each company in accordance with the Asahi Kasei Group Principles for Personal Information Management.
 An information security handbook which describes our rules for handling information is distributed to all employees, and education is performed via e-learning.
-Furthermore, we made necessary changes to the Asahi Kasei Group Regulation for Management of Personal Information to comply with Japan's revised Personal Information Protection Act that took effect in May 2017.

 Protection of intellectual property